iamarjun/HackerNews/README.md

 ```
 FakeNews.java - class containing fake data for unit testing and dummy deployment.
-MySingleton.java - class containing singleton design pattern for Volley.
 News.java - selfexplanatory.
-NewsDataSource - class to fetch data from the API using Volley.
 NewsDownloadTask - class class to fetch data from the API using AsyncTask.
-NewsListerner - interface to get data from callback methods (Volley's onResponse method).
-NewsSharedPref - class to store data using SharedPreferences.
 NewsSourceInterface - interface to communicate with the contoller/presenter.
 ```